jamespfennell/texcraft/README.md

 # Texcraft

-Texcraft is a project to create a composible, LLVM-style infrastructure for building TeX engines and distributions.
+Texcraft is a project to create a composable, LLVM-style infrastructure for building TeX engines and distributions.

 The big picture goals are:

-- Creating modern reimplementations of existing TeX distributions (TeX, pdfTeX, XeTeX, etc.) with a focus on modularity and code reuse.
+- Creating modern re-implementations of existing TeX distributions (TeX, pdfTeX, XeTeX, etc.) with a focus on modularity and code reuse.
     For example,
     [the single Texcraft implementation of TeX registers](https://texcraft.dev/rustdoc/texlang_stdlib/registers/index.html)